shopsmart/clojure-navigation/README.md

 Returns a vector containing all forms converted into 0-arg functions.
 These functions then can be executed during a map, mapcat, or reduce operation and their results stored, further processed, logged, etc.

+### Usage

+These utilities are designed mainly to enhance REPL usage, so we suggest adding them to your .lein/profiles.clj or equivalent.

 ### Leiningen coordinates